 The system options dialog box is intended for application developers and administrators.
 It includes settings related to debugging, and it might also provide the option to change the application appearance.

-To open 1C:Enterprise system options, on the main panel, point to Tools - Settings and click Options.
+To open 1C:Enterprise system options, on the main panel, click Tools - Settings and click Options.

 The dialog box can include the following options: